The best iPad 2025 — every model tested and rated

 -

-This is my favorite iPad and the one I use as my daily driver.
-The main draw is the stunning 13-inch tandem OLED panel, with its inky blacks, vivid color, bright whites and overall sharp 2752 x 2064 resolution.
+This is now my favorite iPad.
+The main draw is still the stunning 13-inch tandem OLED panel, with its inky blacks, vivid color, bright whites and overall sharp 2752 x 2064 resolution.
 I’m not being hyperbolic when I say this tablet’s display is every bit as good or better than many of the OLED laptops I’ve reviewed.
 It’s truly a sight to behold.

-The Apple M4 processor might be overkill for a tablet but that laptop-like performance is what makes this worth considering as a laptop replacement.
-Whether it’s something demanding like exporting large video files or simpler tasks like web browsing, the iPad Pro 2024 can handle just about anything you throw at it, even gaming.
+The Apple M5 processor might be overkill for a tablet, but that laptop-like performance is what makes this worth considering as a laptop replacement.
+Whether it’s something demanding like exporting large video files or simpler tasks like web browsing, the iPad Pro M5 can handle just about anything you throw at it, even gaming.

 The best small iPad